 This Drama Group was for adults over 16, working together with the wonderful provincial Theatre at Chipping Norton to engage in a drama session on the stage – how exciting!
 We were joined by eight other people with additional needs who lived locally and we had a shared lunch before returning home in the car, singing songs from our favourite musicals.
-See below comments from the young people and the professionals!
+See below and right for comments from the young people and the professionals!

 “Enjoyed the singing with the “We will rock you”

 “It’s a nice theatre & staff were all friendly”.

 “I laughed a lot”.